seng438-winter-2022/seng438-a4-HolstCh/Assignment4-LabReport.md

 # Report all the statistics and the mutation score for each test class

-Original Values of Mutation coverage for DataUtilities class and the Range class before test suite modification:
+Original values of mutation coverage for the DataUtilities class and the Range class before test suite modification:

 ![Coverage_Before](https://user-images.githubusercontent.com/81201946/158865790-d76111e5-5868-4ed9-9c90-6519eb7092e2.png)

-New Values of Mutation coverage for DataUtilities class and the Range class after test suite modification:
+New values of mutation coverage for the DataUtilities class and the Range class after test suite modification:

 ![After_Coverage](https://user-images.githubusercontent.com/81201946/158866161-8d1c5a3e-c95c-4e93-897a-535471e493ea.png)

-Range Mutation coverage increase from 62% (782/1259) to 73% (913/1259) of mutants killed.
+Range mutation coverage increased from 62% (782/1259) to 73% (913/1259) of mutants killed.
 It had a total of 131 mutant killed by additional tests.
-DataUtilities Mutation coverage increase from 86% (593/687) to 87% (598/687) of mutants killed.
+DataUtilities mutation coverage increase from 86% (593/687) to 87% (598/687) of mutants killed.
 It had a total of 5 mutants killed by additional tests.

-DataUtilities already had very high Mutation coverage before starting this lab.
-After spending hours creating tests and looking for mutants to kill we decided that the overwhelming majority of the surviving mutants were equivalent mutants and that continuing with creating tests would be inefficient.
+DataUtilities already had very high mutation coverage before starting this lab.
+After spending hours creating tests and looking for mutants to kill, we decided that the overwhelming majority of the surviving mutants were equivalent mutants and that continuing with creating tests would be inefficient.
 Range had a much lower mutation converge to start with and many more methods than DataUtilities.
-This made it easier to find mutants and to kill an additional 11% of them
+This made it easier to find mutants and to kill an additional 11% of them.

 # Analysis drawn on the effectiveness of each of the test classes